orchidchetiaphukan/orchidchetiaphukan.github.io/index.md

 ### About

 Hello!
 This is Orchid Chetia Phukan.
-I am currently pursuing my Master's in Data Science and Machine Learning at PES University, Bangalore, India.
+I am currently a Ph.D.
+Scholar at IIITD.
 My reserach interests include Natural Language Processing, Geometric Deep Learning.

 I am currently a Research Intern at Artificial Intelligence Institute at University of South Carolina.